 “For those art works which are truly great, there is a correlation between the style and the content.
 The greatest art fits the vehicle that is being used to the world view that is being presented.”
 (Ibid., p.
 69.)

-While various art forms can be suited to various messages, not all communicate equally.
-One should be mindful if attempting to relay a novel through a tweet.
+While various art forms can be suited for various messages, not all communicate equally.
+For example, if one is communicating a complex message, a meme on social media is generally not suitable.
 At the same time, one can walk away from Rembrandt’s The Return of the Prodigal Son with a rich soteriology.

 The lordship of Christ is supreme throughout the seen and unseen—all of life.
 This includes creativity, which is displayed by God and man, who is made in the image of God.
 The Bible is filled with examples of creative and artistic expression.
 Man images God when he creates.
 This is good.
 And while man’s imaging of God is distorted by sin, the redemption of Christ is for the whole of man.